PusaSriVarshini1349/Global-Data-Jobs-Dashboard-PowerBI/README.md

 ![Dashboard Overview](./Dashboard_Overview.png)

-This dashboard provides a high-level overview of the global data job market...
 This dashboard provides a high-level overview of the global data job market through interactive visualizations and key performance indicators.
 It enables users to quickly identify hiring trends, salary insights, and the most in-demand data roles.

 ### Key Highlights